ryonakae/vscode-lm-proxy/README.md

 - `LM Proxy: Show Output Panel`: Shows the extension's output panel.
 - `LM Proxy: Clear Output Panel`: Clears the extension's output panel.
 - `LM Proxy: Set Log Level`: Sets the log level.

+---

+## How It Works

+LM Proxy leverages the VSCode Language Model API (LM API) to communicate with GitHub Copilot's language models.
+The extension acts as a bridge between external applications and VSCode's built-in language model capabilities:

+1. The extension starts a local proxy server that implements OpenAI and Anthropic compatible API endpoints
+2. When a request is received, it translates the request into the appropriate format for the VSCode Language Model API
+3. The response from GitHub Copilot (via the LM API) is then converted back into the expected OpenAI or Anthropic format
+4. This enables seamless integration with existing applications and tools that are designed to work with these popular API formats

+This approach allows you to utilize the full power of GitHub Copilot in your applications without having to implement custom integrations.

 ## License